 Does “New York City” include all five boroughs?

 Yes, NYC Regulations apply to all five boroughs — Manhattan, Brooklyn, Queens, Staten Island, and The Bronx.

 Is the requirement only for posted transfers/promotions?
 Does this apply to non-applied-for internal promotions?

 The NYC requirement to post the pay range is only for posted hires, transfers, or promotions.
-Unlike the Colorado law, the NYC pay scale disclosure law does not have any promotional opportunity disclosure rule.
+Unlike Colorado’s Equal Pay for Equal Work Act, the NYC pay scale disclosure law does not have any promotional opportunity disclosure rule.
 The NYC law applies only when an employer “advertise[s]” a role and the range needs to be provided “in [the] advertisement.”